 Nurses need to be role models and leaders, as the profession is dynamic and demanding.
 Identifying and developing nurse leaders has become the most significant challenge for nurses in today’s challenging healthcare environment.
-Medical students need to know about the importance of leadership in nursing.
+Nursing students need to know about the importance of leadership in nursing.
 Why?
 The answer is simple: nurses are leaders, and they need a strong understanding of what it means to lead to providing high-quality care for their patients.

 In this article, we will discuss everything from how a nurse’s perspective changes when he or she becomes a leader to the qualities that make an effective leader at work.
 We’ll also talk about how you can become more successful as a nurse by becoming more involved with your leadership skills.